-For boards
+For Boards

 What to look for in an HOA management company.

-Most HOA boards are made up of volunteers who have their own jobs.
-Hiring a manager lets a board govern without running the day-to-day.
+Most HOA Boards are made up of volunteers who have their own jobs.
+Hiring a manager lets a Board govern without running the day-to-day.
 The harder question is which manager.
-This is a guide to that question, written for boards considering a new firm.
+This is a guide to that question, written for Boards considering a new firm.

 The case

-Why a board hires a manager.
+Why a Board hires a manager.

 There are several reasons: